elliotttf/adios/README.md

   Returns a promise that resolves when the server is listening.

+* `Adios.master.kill(pid)` - Method to kill a worker by process id
+  * `pid` - The process id to kill

+* `Adios.master.term(pid)` - Method to terminate a worker by process id, this will call the graceful shutdown defined by the worker.
+  * `pid` - The process id to terminate

+  Returns a promise that resolves when the worker is terminated.

 * `Adios.child.init(cleanCb[, path])` - The initialize function for adios
   children.
 Sets up a connection to the master.
 Note: there can be only one per process and it must be running on a child process.